Posted 3 months ago

 Lastly, I would point patients toward the MSKCC index on supplements, which helps you learn about the supplements you may be inclined to put in your body: https://www.mskcc.org/cancer-care/diagnosis-treatment/symptom-management/integrative-medicine/herbs/search

-As long as you focus on your diet and exercise, you will have a greater chance of preventing or controlling cancer.
+Nutritional supplements and the benefits they offer will work as long as you focus on your diet and exercise, you will have a greater chance of preventing or controlling cancer.

 Dr. Arvind Bakhru is board-certified in Obstetrics, Gynecology, and Gynecologic Oncology.
 He is a member of the Society of Gynecologic Oncology, International Gynecologic Cancer Society, American Society of Clinical Oncology, and American College of Obstetrics and Gynecology.
 As a Gynecologic Oncologist, he specializes in complex pelvic surgery, minimally invasive surgery, and chemotherapy for women with gynecologic cancers and pre-cancers.